wing-yu/matrix-fraction-simplifier/README.md

 • Avoid `Math.floor()`.
 • Compute the Euclidean remainder only once per iteration.
 • Keep the matrix recurrence visible.
+• Use constant memory so the implementation does not depend on recursion depth.

 Suggestions, corrections, mathematical observations, and implementation comparisons are welcome.